ncagle/DNS-over-HTTPS/WebSockets.md

 # API

-- We probably want to support `ws://` and `wss://` URLs, and then have special handling of them to imply `CONNECT_ONLY`-style: do the WebSockets upgrade dance and then return.
+- Provide a mode (`WS_ALONE`) that makes `CONNECT_ONLY`-style: only the WebSockets upgrade dance and then return to the application for `curl_easy_perform()`.
-- We probably need new functions for recv/send so that we can pass on extra flags for websockets use (like end of packet flag, compression, binary/text etc)
+- New functions for recv/send so that we can pass on extra flags for websockets use (like end of packet flag, compression, binary/text etc)

 ## `CURLOPT_URL`

-Setting a URL with the scheme `ws://` or `wss://` marks this as a "special" websockets transfer.
+Setting a URL with the scheme `ws://` or `wss://` marks this as a WebSockets transfer.

 ## `curl_ws_send`